Our Curriculum

 • Parts of speech-word games with sounds, verbs and adjectives

-The Montessori child is introduced to the require skills for mathematic by many aspects of both the practical life and the sensorial activities.
-In following the 3-year cycle of work, students progress from using hands-on concrete materials, to mastering more abstract concepts.
+The Montessori child is introduced to the required skills for mathematic by many aspects of both the practical life and the sensorial activities.
+In following the three-year cycle of work, students progress from using hands-on, concrete materials to mastering more abstract concepts.

-1. Introduction to Numbers: Children begin to associate symbol and quantity, begin to understand sequence and concepts such as even and odd
+1. Introduction to Numbers: Children begin to associate symbols and quantity, begin to understand sequence and concepts such as even and odd

 2. Decimal System: Children learn the names of decimal categories (units, tens, hundreds and thousands)